trpc/trpc/www/versioned_docs/version-10.x/client/nextjs/server-side-helpers.md

 Prefetching via the server-side helpers allows populating the query cache on the server, which means that these queries do not have to fetch on the client initially.

-## There are 2 ways to use the server-side helpers.
+## There are 2 ways to use the server-side helpers

 ### 1. Internal router